Niall Ronan

 Niall Ronan (born 14 September 1982) is a retired Irish rugby union player, who played for Leinster, Munster and Ireland during his career.
 He played as a flanker.

 Early years

-Ronan grew up playing Gaelic football and represented the Meath county team in the All-Ireland Minor Football Championship.
+Ronan grew up playing Gaelic football and represented the Meath county team in the All-Ireland Minor Championship.
 He won the Senior Schools Leinster Championships in 2000 with St. Mary's, Drogheda.

 Leinster

 Switching from football to rugby, he played at underage level for Leinster and Ireland, and spent four seasons with Leinster.

 Munster

 Ronan moved to Munster in 2007, and made his debut against Scarlets in September of that year.
 He was in the Munster team that beat Leinster to win the 2011 Magners League Grand Final.

 A knee injury sustained in Munster's Heineken Cup Round 5 clash with Castres Olympique ruled Ronan out for the rest of the 2011–12 season.
 He signed a new two-year contract with Munster in March 2012.

 Ronan earned his 100th cap for Munster on 3 May 2013, coming on against Zebre in a Pro12 fixture.
 On 30 April 2014, it was announced that Ronan was retiring from rugby due to a knee injury sustained in October 2013.